Experieence/Wispour/README.md

 ## 📈 Progress

-This repository documents the implementation, the experiments behind each design decision, and the specific limitations found along the way — see [`docs/design_decisions.md`](docs/design_decisions.md) for the fuller reasoning behind architecture choices (e.g. why the system runs entirely on-device with no external server).
+This repository documents the implementation, the experiments behind each design decision, and the specific limitations found along the way.
+See [`docs/design_decisions.md`](docs/design_decisions.md) for the fuller reasoning behind architecture choices (e.g. why the system runs entirely on-device with no external server).